I am beyond happy to share this Ultimate Guide for Things to SEE and DO in Aruba, but first… a little basic island knowledge will go a long way…

 Eagle Beach was ranked the #1 beach in Aruba and the 3rd best beach in the world!

-First, I stayed at the Renaissance Aruba Resort and Casino in order to see the flamingos, and then my budget encouraged me to try another hotel as well.
-I wanted to stay in the area of Eagle Beach because it had incredible reviews on Tripadvisor.
+First, I stayed at the Renaissance Wind Creek Aruba Resort in order to see the flamingos, and then my budget encouraged me to try another hotel as well.
+I wanted to stay in the Eagle Beach area because it had incredible reviews on TripAdvisor.

-There are many different hotels to chose from in Eagle Beach so you have to select one that works best for your budget and your needs.
+There are many different hotels to choose from in Eagle Beach so you have to select one that works best for your budget and your needs.

 The thing that was most important to me was being RIGHT by the beach so I stayed at La Cabana Beach Resort and Casino.

 La Cabana Beach Resort and Casino is located in a town called Oranjestad.
 Honestly, this resort was nice, but what I loved the most was the location.
 It was within walking distance to excellent restaurants and to the amazing Eagle Beach.
 They have dining RIGHT on the beach!

 Many of the resorts had casinos, restaurants, and spas.
 I didn’t notice that any particular hotel stuck out from the others.
 I’d suggest you make your selection based on the location and amenities that work best for you.

 Aruba is considered to be one of the safest of all the Caribbean islands.
 Crime is very low so you don’t really have to worry about staying in a “bad part of town”.
 Just make sure you read Top 5 Things You NEED to Know When Finding a Hotel before you finalize your selection.

 GETTING AROUND IN ARUBA